What if my session is interrupted while I am in the middle of cataloguing a new item?

 Never fear, autosave is here!

-Victorian Collections has an auto save function which will save your work in draft form regularly - but ensure that you save your record as soon as it is created to begin the autosave process.
+The Victorian Collections CMS has an autosave function which will save your work in draft form regularly.

-If your computer crashes or your browser is shut down the record should still exist when you start it up again.
-When you reload the website you should see a red bell informing you to finish an incomplete record.
+If your computer crashes or your browser is shut down while you are editing a record, a draft record will be available when you start it up again.
+When you log back into the CMS, you will see a prompt on the Dashboard 'To do' tile reminding you to to finish updating the record.
 Click on this to return to your unfinished record.

 Lost your record?
-Get in touch and we'll try our best to find it.
+Get in touch by submitting a ticket to our Helpdesk and we'll try our best to find it.

 Still have questions?
 Leave a comment.